 - If you are overweight then losing weight will help.

 - A good night's sleep is very important.
-Avoid having naps during the day.

 Did you find this information useful?

 Further reading & references

 - Tiredness/fatigue in adults; NICE CKS, February 2015 (UK access only)

 - Hamilton W, Watson J, Round A; Investigating fatigue in primary care.
 BMJ.
 2010 Aug 24 341:c4259. doi: 10.1136/bmj.c4259.

 - Rosenthal TC, Majeroni BA, Pretorius R, et al; Fatigue: an overview.
 Am Fam Physician.
 2008 Nov 15 78(10):1173-9.

 - Vaucher P, Druais PL, Waldvogel S, et al; Effect of iron supplementation on fatigue in nonanemic menstruating women with low ferritin: a randomized controlled trial.
 CMAJ.
 2012 Aug 7 184(11):1247-54. doi: 10.1503/cmaj.110950.
 Epub 2012 Jul 9.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.